 Application for data protection as part of an AUST L(A) medicine remains entirely voluntary.
 Applicants may continue to use data that is unprotected, including data that is not eligible for protection, to apply for new AUST L(A) medicines.
-However, as before, applicants for new AUST L(A) medicines will not be able to utilise data whose clinical trial information is currently under protection for the 5 year period.
+Applicants for new AUST L(A) medicines will not be able to utilise data whose clinical trial information is currently under 5 year protection.
+The TGA will publish guidelines shortly which will help further clarify operational aspects.